TommyJackson85/band-website/README.md

 The website will initially have four pages.
 It will have a home page which will contain promotions and a brief description of the band.
 The promotions will include a tour promotional video, tour dates and sample songs from their latest album.
-There will also be a music page containing songs from three of their albums, a photo page containing multiple photos to view in full, and a hire page where the user can contact the band directly to hire them for gigs
+There will also be a music page containing songs from three of their albums, a photo page containing multiple photos to view in full, and a hire page where the user can contact the band directly to hire them for gigs.

 ## UX

-As a user, I want to use the webstie to
+As a user, I want to use the website to:

 - listen to the bands music and watch videos (should include atleast one video clip),
 - find links to their social media and other media pages (i.e. YouTube, Facebook, Twitter, Instagram, iTunes, Spotify).